FerminLiu/FerminLiu.github.io/_pages/cv.md

 ======
 * Summer, 2024: Research Intern
   * The Hong Kong University of Science and Technology
-  * Duties include: contributing to projects involving statistical machine learning and statistical genetics and genomics
+  * Duties include: Contributing to projects involving statistical machine learning and statistical genetics and genomics
   * Supervisor: Prof. Can YANG